 - •

-Ferries from Athens (All Ports) to Antikythera do 0 crossings per week from June to September, departures take place at the Piraeus ports.
-The earliest ferry leaves from Piraeus at 09:00, and the latest at 09:00 from Piraeus.
-The fastest ferry, departing from Piraeus, takes 8h 40min, while the average journey duration is 8h 38min.
-Ticket prices range from €23.50 to €23.50.
+Ferries from Athens (All Ports) to Antikythera run year-round from Piraeus ports, 1 days a week.
+The first ferry from the Piraeus port departs at 15:00, and the last at 15:00 from Piraeus.
+From June to September, there are approximately 1 crossings per week.
+In quieter periods, the route is served by around 1 crossings per week.
+The fastest ferry departing from Piraeus, takes 8h 25min, while on average the ferry trip lasts about 8h 34min.
+Ticket prices range from €23.50 to €23.60.
 Book your tickets online to Antikythera with Ferryscanner for an easy booking experience and the best price guarantee.

-Ferry companies from Athens (All Ports) to Antikythera
+Ferry companies from Athens to Antikythera

-Athens (All Ports) to Antikythera ferry schedule
+Athens to Antikythera ferry schedule

-When you book your ferry tickets for the Athens (All Ports) to Antikythera route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.
+When you book your ferry tickets for the Athens to Antikythera route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.

-Shortest ferry ride from Athens (All Ports) to Antikythera
+Shortest ferry ride from Athens to Antikythera

 No, unfortunately there are no night ferries available on the Athens (All Ports) to Antikythera route.
 However, you will find daytime sailing options to help you reach your destination safely and comfortably.